Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Concluding remarks

 \section{Concluding remarks}

 In this work, we have proposed a unified computational method for soft matter dynamics -- the deep Onsager-Machlup method (DOMM), which combines the brute forces of deep neural networks (DNNs) with the fundamental physics principle -- Onsager-Machlup variational principle (OMVP).
 In the DOMM, the trial solution to the dynamics is constructed by DNNs that allow us to explore a rich and complex set of admissible functions.
 It outperforms the representation using Doi's Ritz-type method where one has to impose carefully-chosen trial functions~\cite{Doi2015,Doi2019,Doi2021}.
 This endows the DOMM with the potential to solve rather complex problems in soft matter dynamics that involve multiple physics with multiple slow variables, multiple scales, and multiple dissipative processes.
+In comparison to traditional numerical methods such as FEM and FDM, machine learning (ML) methods are less competitive in solving low-dimensional problems, where many efficient and accurate traditional methods have already been well developed.
+However, ML methods including DOMM demonstrate several advantages over traditional methods in some other scenarios.
+For example, ML methods are mesh-free methods, capable of avoiding discretization on grid points, which makes them efficient for high-dimensional problems and/or with complex boundary geometries.
+Moreover, ML methods are interpolation-free methods, allowing to calculate solutions at spatiotemporal points not included in the sampled computational set but within the computational domain without interpolation.
+This calculation process is efficient and fast (simply input the desired spatiotemporal points into the neural network).
+In addition, ML methods do not impose restrictions on the time variable; one can deal with time in a similar way as spatial variables.
+In contrast, traditional numerical methods usually set a strict constraint between the time step size and the spatial resolution to ensure convergence.
 Moreover, in comparison to other machine learning methods proposed particularly for soft matter physics~\cite{Perdikaris2019,Faroughi2022}, the DOMM has several advantages as follows.
 It is naturally nonlinear, naturally adaptive, and relatively insensitive to the complexity of soft matter dynamics, of the OM functional, of the dimensions of both physical space and state variables as well as of the order of the derivatives of state variables.
 Here the DOMM has been used to solve several typical dynamic problems in soft matter physics: particle diffusion in dilute solutions, two-phase dynamics with and without hydrodynamics.
 The predicted results from DOMM agree very well with the exact solution or numerical solution from the traditional finite difference method (FDM).
 These results validate the DOMM and justify its accuracy and convergence as a powerful alternative computational method in solving soft matter dynamics.

 Below we make a few general remarks and outlook.